Published on September 15, 2023

 The University of St Andrews is home to over 150 different societies, which the Students’ Association runs.
 The range of societies covers nearly every possible interest, from food and drink, arts, media and music, charitable, ‘fan and geek’, political, as well as academic and educational.
 St Andrews has many sports available for students, both in a competitive and recreational capacity, in addition to many musical ensembles and theatrical productions.

 The Bute Medical Society is one of the oldest societies at St Andrews, welcoming medics and non-medics alike.
-There are also many medical societies to get involved with, focussing on a range of specialties and experiences within Medicine, such as the BMA, GP, oncology, surgery, psychiatry, blood donation, MSF, UNICEF, Students for Global Health, etc.
+There are also many medical societies, focussing on a range of specialties and experiences within Medicine, such as the BMA, GP, oncology, surgery, psychiatry, blood donation, MSF, UNICEF, Students for Global Health, etc.

 Please see the university website for the full list of societies and clubs which are available at the University of St Andrews.